Supporting multiple build configurations with Yocto

 MACHINE ?= "cubieboard-ng"

-The recovery multiconfig will then change DISTRO to mistra-recovery
+The recovery multiconfig will then change DISTRO to mistra-recovery in the conf/multiconfig/recovery.conf file in

-the meta-mistra
+the meta-mistra layer.

 - recovery.conf